1. Variables, expressions and statements#

 1.2.
 Variable assignment#

-One of the most powerful features of a programming language is the ability to manipulate variables.
-A variable is a name that refers to a value.
+One of the most powerful features of a programming language is the ability to transform representations.
+In python, representations are managed through the use of variables.
+A variable is a name that refers to a value, or data structure, or “representation of” something..

 An assignment statement creates new variables and gives them values :